N0taR0b0t/LPF_Battles/README.md

 Most recent changes:

-Paratheses with 3 or less characters between them are deleted
+Parentheses with 3 or less characters between them are deleted

 Excess spaces are replaced with a single space

 CCodes are no longer inside of quotes

-Year inside of paratheses now appended to descriptions
+Year inside of Parentheses now appended to descriptions

 NOTE: